panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 ## 1. Why typing React components?

-TypeScript is useful if you're coding middle size and bigger web applications.

-*Why?*

-Because annotating variables, objects and functions with creates contracts between different parts of your application.
+TypeScript is useful if you're coding middle size and bigger web applications, because annotating variables, objects and functions with creates contracts between different parts of your  application.

-*Why do contracts are useful?*

-Because they constrain how a certain variable, object or function must be used.

-*Why does constraining is useful?*

-Because constraining guides how to use a function the way its author has designed it.
+Typing constrains how a certain variable, object or function must be used.
+Constraining guides how to use a function the way its author has designed it.

+For example, let's say I am the author of a component that displays a formatted a date on the screen.

 ## 2. Typing props